-A compressor is an audio tool that helps to alter the dynamic range of a signal by reducing the volume of louder parts or by amplifying quitter parts.
-It is without a doubt one of the most important tools in modern audio world.
+A compressor is an audio tool that helps to alter the dynamic range of a signal by reducing the volume of louder parts or by amplifying quieter parts.
+It is without a doubt one of the most important tools in the modern audio world.

 This blog will discuss a very special type of compressor called the ‘Multi-band Compressor’.

 A Multi-Band compressor works by splitting the frequency spectrum into a certain number of frequency bands (Usually 4) using band pass filters or crossover filters.
 Each band is then provided with its own compressor having functions like Threshold, Attack, release, ratio and makeup gain.
 This way one can have different compression settings for different frequency ranges, hence making it a very useful device.
 A lot of these compressors also provide a solo button for each band.
 This is very helpful because you can easily hear and manipulate the compression on each part of the frequency spectrum.